raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_4.md

-## The Weather Underground upload protocol
+## Uploading data to Weather Underground

-The method for uploading data to Weather Underground uses the standard HTTP protocol to send data.
-Whenever you type a URL into the address bar or click a link on a web page, your browser software will send an HTTP request, called a **GET** request, to a web server asking for the page you want to see.
+To upload data to Weather Underground  you are going to use the standard HTTP protocol.
+This is what your web browser uses to fetch a web page whenever you're surfing the web.
+Whenever you type a URL into the address bar or click a link on a web page, your browser will send an HTTP **GET** request to the web server asking for the page you want.
 Normally the page retrieved will be made of HTML and CSS code.

-Things are a little different when HTTP requests are use to upload data.
+Things are a little different when HTTP requests are used to upload data.

-- Take a look at this example:
+- Take a look at this example of sending data to Weather Underground:

 https://weatherstation.wunderground.com/weatherstation/updateweatherstation.php?ID=XXXXX&PASSWORD=YYYYYYY&dateutc=now&humidity=59&action=updateraw